cnabio/cnab-spec/301-metadata-repositories.md

 Note that:
 * A metadata repository MAY be physically distinct from a CNAB registry, or not (e.g., bundles as well as TUF and/or in-toto metadata MAY live as [OCI Artifacts](https://stevelasker.blog/2019/08/25/oci-artifacts-and-a-view-of-the-future/) on a CNAB registry).
 * Both TUF and in-toto are frameworks that can be configured in a wide variety of ways to achieve varying degrees of security.
-However, we discuss one [minimum viable product (MVP)](#minimum-viable-product-mvp) in this document.
+However, we discuss one [minimum viable product (MVP)](#minimum-viable-product-mvp), which has been optimized in particular for [Docker Content Trust / Notary 0.6.1](https://github.com/theupdateframework/notary/releases/tag/v0.6.1), in this document.
 * Although we discuss only the signing and verification of bundles, exactly the same principles apply to images.

 ## Minimum viable product (MVP)

 This subsection discusses the simplest way that a _project_, or a group of developers, MAY set up a metadata repository for their bundle.
 Every bundle MAY use a separate metadata repository on the same server, even if two or more bundles are maintained by the same group of developers.
-(This is similar to how images are signed using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/).)
+(This is similar to how images are signed using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/).
+As noted earlier, the MVP has been optimized for [Docker Content Trust / Notary 0.6.1](https://github.com/theupdateframework/notary/releases/tag/v0.6.1).)
 Figure 1 illustrates our simple metadata repository for a bundle.

 ![Figure 1: An MVP metadata repository for a bundle](img/example-metadata-repository.png) **Figure 1**: An MVP metadata repository for a bundle.